 - Eat Organic, wild, or raw, wild-like food: Whole food is maximally nourishing when fully connected to nature.
 Wild plant source foods tend to have more complex micronutrients like phytoalexins, which are defenses against plant pathogens.
 Wild animal source foods eat wild plants, move about with great activity, and experience the natural dynamics of nature as well.
 They tend to be leaner with healthier fatty acid profiles, richer in micronutrients, and happier.

-- Maximize diversity: Diversity is a hallmark of healthy ecosystems and eating within a healthy ecosystem naturally leads to eating a great diversity of foods.
+- Maximize diversity: so eating within a healthy ecosystem naturally leads to eating a wide variety of foods.
 In modern times, most of us eat a limited variety of fresh foods.
 That is why our recommendation is that you go to the organic fairs of local farmers, where you will find a variety of unusual vegetables and fruits and try them.
-Indigenous populations often identify and consume over 200 different edible plants in their local habitat.
+Indigenous populations often identify and consume more than 200 different edible plants in their local habitat.

 - Use Somatic Wisdom.
-How we decide what food to pick out of an assortment of foods heavily influenced by our habits or emotional vacuums?
+How do we decide which foods to eat from a wide variety that are strongly influenced by habits or emotional vacuums?
 By becoming increasingly aware of what our body asks of us without allowing the mind to distract us.
 Our physiology and somatic wisdom co-evolved with plants.
-The millions of years of interactions between human physiology and plant source foods have produced a wisdom, which greatly surpasses our scientific knowledge and reflects the needs of the present moment.
-This includes the impulse of hunger as well.
-Hunger and satiety are trusted guides which will not fail us when eating nature's food.
+The millions of years of interactions between human physiology and plants have produced a wisdom that goes far beyond our scientific knowledge and reflects the needs of the present moment.
+This includes the hunger drive as well.
+Hunger and satiety are reliable guides that will not fail us when eating nature's food.
 Whole foods in their natural state easily satisfy so it is difficult to overeat them.

-- Take the time to eat and do it with pleasure and calm, chewing food well and savoring it.
+- Take your time to eat, and do it with pleasure and calm, chewing food well and savoring it.

 - Begin each meal with a green-leaf salad to which you may add all kind of sprouts (rich vegetable source of amino acids and excellent suppliers of enzymes!)
 Enzymes are catalysts of chemical reactions, being involved in all vital functions of the organism.

-- The average healthy meal should contain 20%-30% protein, 30%-35% carbohydrate (mostly vegetable and fruit with a small amount of whole grains), and 30%-40% fat, including polyunsaturated Omega-3 essential fatty acids, monounsaturated Omega-9fatty acids, saturated fats and a small amount of Omega-6 essential fatty acids.
-Contrary to what the “medical establishment” has been telling us, all fats are good except for Omega-6, which are pro-inflammatory and are bad in the high quantities that they are eaten in a Western diet hidden in industrially processed bakery and vegetable oils (hydrogenated) which lead to Trans fats that must be avoided by all means.
+- The average healthy must contain 20% -30% protein, 30% -35% carbohydrates (mostly fruits and vegetables with a small amount of whole grains), and 30% -40% fat, including polyunsaturated essential fatty acids Omega-3, the monounsaturated fatty acids Omega-9, saturated fats and a small amount of Omega-6 fatty acids.
+Contrary to what the "medical community" has been telling us, all fats are good except for Omega-6 fats, which are pro-inflammatory and are consumed in excess in the Western diet when found hidden in the bakery and pastry industrial that include industrially processed (hydrogenated) vegetable oils which lead to trans fats, and should be avoided by all means.

 - Increase consumption of alkalizing foods: vegetables in general, banana, avocado, pear, papaya, almonds, sweet potato, potato, non OGM corn.